ritvaj/b2b-saas-user-activation-analysis/README.md

 This section isolates the underlying cause of activation drop-off using observed user behavior.

 ### Primary Finding
-Activation friction is driven by **post-discovery hesitation**, not early funnel drop-off.
+Activation friction is driven by: a sharp drop-off between feature discovery and activation, and prolonged hesitation among users who do eventually activate.

+Retention analysis reinforces the severity of this friction.
+Users who fail to activate quickly also fail to return, with onboarding cohort retention dropping to 8.5% on Day 1 and below 1% by Day 7.
+This indicates that unresolved post-discovery hesitation does not merely delay activation, but contributes directly to early disengagement and weak habit formation.

 ### What the Data Shows
 - Users reach onboarding and feature discovery reliably